 Why do insurance companies deny medical treatment?

 Insurance companies make most of their decisions to make money.
 After all, they are for profit businesses.
+The goal of the business is to make a profit.

 When they deny medical treatment, they are probably doing it to try to save money.
 Paying for your medical treatment costs the insurance company money.
 They make more money if they do not have to pay for some of your medical treatment.